 There was a time when 10 to 16 hour days of manual labor for up to six days a week was standard — when compensation for that work usually wasn’t enough to feed or house a family, so every member of the family had to work.
 No standards existed to protect the safety of workers.
 Opportunity for professional development was an inherited privilege.

 And haven’t we come a long way since then?

-Every company has it’s own method or reason for caring for their employees.
-Plenty of companies still believe employees are plainly a means to an end, but more numbers are showing the benefits of an engaged workforce.
+Every company has its own method for caring for employees.
+Plenty of companies have their own employee retention ideas, and yet some still believe employees are plainly a means to an end.
+More numbers are showing the benefits of an engaged workforce.

 Today, we aspire for the eight-hour workday.
 Employees are entitled to lunch breaks and yearly vacation policies.
 Employees are treated with greater respect and encouraged to offer feedback about their experience working for the company, to management and sometimes directly to the public.

 So how do companies view their employees today?
 Below are quotes by some of today’s most influential business leaders: